Mount Gahinga Lodge, Mgahinga Gorilla National Park

 Mt.
 Sabinyo (3,634m) is the second toughest of the three volcanoes.
 The reward for the steep climb is a chance to summit three countries simultaneously: Uganda, Rwanda and the DR Congo meet on the peak.
 This is a round trip of 9 hours.

 Mt.
-Muhuvura (4,127m).
-Climbing the distinct cone shape of ‘the Guide’ is the most demanding.
-Although not technically demanding, it can nevertheless be tough, sometimes cold and muddy.
+Muhabura (4,127m) is also known as Mount Muhavura.
+Climbing the distinct cone shape of ‘the Guide,’ as it is known locally, is the most demanding.
+Although not a ‘technical’ climb, it can nevertheless be tough, sometimes cold and muddy.
 The round hike takes between eight and 10 hours but the ascent is well worth it, for the dramatic changes in vegetation, a chance to swim in a crater lake and breathtaking views as far north as the Rwenzori Mountains.

 Ecotourism is a word that’s often used but very few lodges deserve the title.
 Volcanoes really deliver.
 Investments such as solar energy, rainwater harvesting, and low Flushing eco-toilets are just some of the environmentally friendly lodge features.
 The Volcanoes Safaris Partnership Trust supports activities that enhance the livelihood of local communities and in turn support the survival of the great apes.
 “We believe (carefully controlled) ecotourism is essential to the survival of the great apes and that local people need to earn a livelihood if they are to appreciate the importance of protecting our closest primate relatives and their habitats.”
 Volcanoes Safaris Ltd donate $100 to the VSPT from every full cost safari purchased.